jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 This is useful because it means there is a problem that should be taken care of for the program to continue as expected.

-It is also a pain when it causes the program to exit prematurely.
+It is also a pain when it causes the program to exit early.
 What if I want the program to run regardless of errors?
 I might want it to give messages to the user who may not care or understand the details that come with Exceptions.

-Exception Handling is a way to deal with exceptions, allowing programs to make decisions when an Exception is encountered.
+Exception Handling is a way to deal with exceptions, it allows programs to make decisions when an Exception is encountered.

 *************************
 Prerequisites